manuelbarzi/neoland-parttime-202109/staff/lucas-leone/project/doc/README.md

 - can look for all the items set  ir to diferents sections or lists
 - can filter in our ingredients basedata
 - See especific List

+### Costumer:
+- See all the List with information about sections and items

 ### Use Cases
 ![](image/Use_Cases.jpg)